Speeding is a common traffic offence in NSW.

 If you want to appeal a speeding fine or penalty notice, it is a good idea to speak to an experienced traffic lawyer first.

-There are a number of ways you can defend yourself against a speeding charge, and in some cases it may be possible to get a section 10 for your speeding offence, and avoid a criminal conviction, fine or licence suspension.
+There are a number of ways you can defend yourself against a speeding charge, and in some cases it may be possible to get a section 10 dismissal or conditional release order for your speeding offence, and avoid a criminal conviction, fine or licence suspension.